cgenereux/ChatGPT-Life-Book-Generator/README.md

 ### **Step 1: Extract your ChatGPT Data**

-*If you have 8000+ conversations like me, it might take longer to export or need a second try*
+(If you have 8000+ conversations like me, it might take longer to export or require a second try)

 - Click your profile icon in the top right corner
 - Go to **Settings → Data controls → Export data**